Table of Contents Contents

 Contribution Limits

 Every year, the contribution limit on your TFSA changes.
-With these contribution limits you have a yearly limit but there is also a lifetime limit.
+With these contribution limits, you have a yearly limit, but there is also a lifetime limit.
 This starts at the age of 18.
-For example, if you turned 18 in 2009 then your total lifetime contribution limit would be $88,000.
-Here is a breakdown of all of the contribution limits from 2009 on.
+For example, if you turned 18 in 2009, then your total lifetime contribution limit would be $95,000.
+Here is a breakdown of an individual’s contribution room for every calendar year.

 Withdrawing From Your TFSA

 Unlike some other savings accounts, TFSAs are not locked.
 You can withdraw money from them whenever you want.
-That being said, that money you have withdrawn is still included in your contribution limit.
-You can’t just replace it.
+That being said, the money you have withdrawn is still included in your contribution limit.
+You can’t just re-contribute the funds right away.
+This is the same whether you have a TFSA with one financial institution or more than one.
 That makes it extremely important that you pay attention to what you are depositing into and withdrawing from your account.

 This doesn’t mean that you can’t replace the money that you withdrew though, you just can’t do it in the same year it was withdrawn.
 It will be added to your contribution limit in the next year.
 Because of this, it only really affects you if you are nearing or have used your full TFSA contribution limits.
 If you are in this situation then replacing the money in the same year would cause you to have to pay a penalty.